opheliagame/algoraveindia.github.io/_posts/2024-12-14-WIP-AltFest-Delhi-Edition.markdown

 [beatnyk](https://instagram.com/beatnyk) beatnyk's work is a constant battle to not crash his livecoding system while creating noisy mayhem in an attempt to code earworming rhythms.

 [_rnd](https://www.instagram.com/rnd.exe) is going to be trying his hand at livecoding in punctual.
 He doesn't know anything about how to make music but will try to make weird and funky visuals.

-[Shiv Ahuja](https://www.instagram.com/shivahuja) pokes at his modular with to bring sounds from a very tired and foggy city.

 [Register for entry](https://wip-labs.mojo.page/wip-alt-fest-algorave)